 Why do projects fail?
-This post will look at some of the worst-case scenarios to identify the root cause of the problem, in the hope that we can ensure project managers don’t make the same fatal mistakes.
+And what leads to a failed project?
+This post will look at some project failure examples, including the worst-case scenarios, to identify the root cause of the problem, in the hope that we can ensure project managers don’t make the same fatal mistakes.

-Ford did extensive market research before it released the Edsel, even doing studies to make sure the car had the right ‘personality’.
+Ford Edsel is one of the most spectacular project failure examples in automotive history.
+Ford’s team did extensive market research before it released the Edsel, even doing studies to make sure the car had the right ‘personality’ to attract the ideal customer.
 They spent 10 years and $250 million on research and planning—but by the time all this was completed, and the car was unveiled in 1957, Ford had missed its chance.
 The market had already moved on to buying compact cars, which didn’t include the Edsel.

-Lessons learned: The Ford Edsel is the perfect example of the importance of speed to market and how even a major brand and product can fail if a project loses velocity.
-Poor communication and inaccurate deadlines can slow a project down to the point where it’s no longer relevant or valuable.
+Lessons learned: The Ford Edsel is the perfect fail project example that emphasizes the importance of speed to market and how even a major brand and product can fail if a project loses velocity.
+Poor communication and inaccurate deadlines can slow a project down to the point where it’s no longer relevant or valuable, let alone successful.

 Paying ultimate attention to areas like resource availability and utilization—ensuring project workers are working to capacity and to the best of their ability—creates more accurate project timeline estimations and stops projects from dragging.

 Lessons learned: Change is almost inevitable during the course of a project, especially with large and complex ones like the NHS undertook.
-You need to be not only able to react to changes as they occur, but also pre-emptively identify potential problems in order to stop them before they wreak havoc.
+This is one of the most talked-about project failure examples that shows the importance of flexibility for achieving great results.
+You need to be able to react to changes as they occur, but also preemptively identify potential problems in order to stop them before they wreak havoc.

-Project and resource modelling allows project managers to create a model where they can test, in real-time, the effects of changing or modifying their projects to keep ahead of schedule.
-So even in the event of unexpected changes, you’re prepared.
+Project and resource modeling allows project managers to create a model where they can test, in real-time, the effects of changing or modifying their projects to keep ahead of schedule.
+So even in the event of unexpected changes, you’re prepared for what’s next.

-Lessons learned: Unexpected problems will always be a challenge, but there are added challenges when your workforce is based remotely or in silos.
+Lessons learned: The Airbus A380 is one of those failed projects examples that teach you the importance of proper workforce coordination.
+Unexpected problems will always be a challenge, but there are added challenges when your workforce is based remotely or in silos.
 For instance, it can take longer to report problems and coordinate the right response.
-If Airbus’ dispersed project teams had better-prioritized communication, the problem could have been solved before the installation phase, before it was too late.
+If Airbus’s dispersed project teams had better-prioritized communication, the problem could have been solved before the installation phase, before it was too late.

-When teams work across geographies, it’s important to set goals and metrics to ensure everyone knows what they’re expected to achieve and when.
+When teams work across geographies, it’s important to set goals and metrics to ensure everyone understands their tasks, like what they’re expected to achieve and when.
 Resource management allows you to manipulate resource data in real time, so, if something goes wrong, the problem can be resolved as soon as possible.
 Using remote workers makes it difficult to gather everyone in a room, explain the problem, and find the solution.
-Resource management provides real-time reporting for full visibility over your resources, so you can instantly action change.
+Resource management tools provide real-time reporting for full visibility over your resources, so you can instantly enact change.

 In 2012, when Knight Capital was brought on to work on new code for a new SEC program, an over-optimistic deadline caused them to go to production with test code.
 After production, a glitch cost the company $440 million within the first 30 minutes of trading, and company stock fell 75% within just two days.